-In the references at the end of your work, you would give the full details of Gibbs and Carroll but not Colin Smith because you have not read the article and your readers can find reference to it in Gibbs and Carroll.
+Give the full details of Gibbs and Carroll's work in your references, but not Colin Smith, because you have not read the article and your readers can find reference to it in Gibbs and Carroll:

 Gibbs, A. and Carroll, B., 2011.
 One hundred interesting things to do with a cited reference.
 Nottingham: Example Press.